Battlefield 2042

-Battlefield 2042 is a 2021 first-person shooter, developed by DICE and published by Electronic Arts.
-It is the twelfth main installment in the Battlefield series and was released on November 19, 2021, for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Unlike previous games in the series, Battlefield 2042 is solely multiplayer and does not have a single-player campaign.
-It features support for cross-platform play, a first in the series.
-Battlefield 2042 received mixed reviews from critics and a negative reception from players for its technical issues, lack of features, and certain changes to the gameplay.
+Battlefield 2042 is a 2021 first-person shooter game developed by DICE and published by Electronic Arts.
+The seventeenth installment in the Battlefield series, it was released on November 19, 2021, for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. Unlike previous games in the series, Battlefield 2042 is solely multiplayer and does not have a single-player campaign.
+It is also the first installment to feature support for cross-platform play.
+It was the final Battlefield game to be released for the PlayStation 4 and Xbox One platforms.

+The game received mixed reviews from critics and a negative reception from players for its technical issues, lack of features, and certain changes to the gameplay.
 The game failed to meet the sales expectations of Electronic Arts.
+A new Battlefield installment, titled Battlefield 6, developed by Battlefield Studios (DICE, Motive Studios, Ripple Effect Studios and Criterion Games), was released on October 10, 2025.